FundyPhytoPhys/prochlorococcus_o2/Code/Manuscript_O2.md

 near surface.

-### Discussion PUR and growth trends {.unnumbered}

-The absorption maxima of Chl a~2~ and Chl b~2~ are 442 nm and 478 nm, respectively [@goerickePigmentsProchlorococcusMarinus1992].
-At these spectral wavelengths, *P. marinus* efficiently harvests the light energy present in the blue and green waveband range, 400 nm to 525 nm [@morelAvailableUsableStored1978] that penetrates the deep ocean waters.
-The high Chl a~2~/Chl b~2~ ratio we observed for MED4 is characteristic of the HL clades and the lower Chl a~2~/Chl b~2~ ratios we observed for SS120 and MIT9313 are typical of the LL clades [@moorePhotophysiologyMarineCyanobacterium1999].
-The lower PUR for the white LED waveband for MED4, in comparison to SS120 and MIT9313, are the result of higher Chl a~2~/Chl b~2~ content.
-Subsequently, estimating  PUR allows direct comparison of the energy absorbed by cells on a per photon basis across different wavebands.

-Under 250 µM O~2~ treatments and all PAR of 90 and 180 µmol photons m^-2^ s^-1^ blue light treatments, *P. marinus* SS120, exhibited growth inhibition but was able to exploit all other spectral wavebands under some photoperiods at these PAR levels.
-Similarly, *P. marinus* MIT9313, showed complete growth inhibition under all PAR 180 µmol photons m^-2^ s^-1^ blue light treatments and only grew under a 90 µmol photons m^-2^ s^-1^, 4 and 8 h blue light photoperiods, yet was able to grow under all other spectral wavebands to varying degrees at these PAR levels.
-This inhibition initially suggested that blue wavebands triggered photoinhibition at significantly lower levels of Photosynthetically Active Radiation (PAR) compared to other spectral wavebands.
-However, considering the equivalent cumulative diel absorbed PUR of the blue waveband, all treatments including blue, white LED, red and green waveband exhibited approximately the same growth saturation.

-*Prochlorococcus marinus* MED4 has a physiological requirement for more than 4 h of light per day, and thus this strain will not exploit habitats with short photoperiods.
-MED4 is also excluded from the lowest oxygen habitats, equivalent to our 2.5 µM O~2~ experimental conditions; however, MED4 can inhabit regions with slightly higher O~2~, as was demonstrated by the growth responses observed under our 25 µM O~2~ experiments.

-*Prochlorococcus marinus* SS120, categorized as a LLIII clade representative, showed an interactive growth inhibition between oxygen and cumulative diel absorbed PUR, with a higher tolerance for higher cumulative diel absorbed PUR under 25 µM O~2~, compared to 250 µM O~2~.
-Thus, SS120 can exploit habitats with O~2~ levels spanning 25 µM O~2~ to 250 µM O~2~.

-*Prochlorococcus marinus* MIT9313 is categorized as a LLIV clade representative, but under 25 or 2.5 µM O~2~, MIT9313 can actually exploit cumulative diel absorbed PUR comparably to *P. marinus* HLI clade MED4.
-Therefore, lower oxygen habitats extending to near the surface could potentially be exploited by MIT9313.

-*Prochlorococcus* are highly susceptible to hydrogen peroxide (H~2~O~2~) toxicity as they lack genes which scavenge H~2~O~2~ molecules [@morrisFacilitationRobustGrowth2008].
-The small cell size of *Prochlorococcus* allow the reactive oxygen species (ROS), H~2~O~2~, to cross the cell membrane; however, the accumulation of extracellular H~2~O~2~ can also be toxic to *Prochlorococcus* [@morrisFacilitationRobustGrowth2008].
-In the marine environment and in isolated cultures, @morrisDependenceCyanobacteriumProchlorococcus2011 showed that *Prochlorococcus* rely on catalase-positive heterotrophs to scavenge H~2~O~2~.
-Beyond the scope of our study, the three *Prochlorococcus* strains we examined were likely accompanied by different communities of co-occurring heterotrophs which could confer differential protection against reactive oxygen species [@zinserCrossprotectionHydrogenPeroxide2018a; @zinserMicrobialContributionReactive2018].

-Furthermore, our data might support suggestive patterns of enhanced growth under conditions of low cumulative diel absorbed PUR and 660 nm (red) spectral bandwidth, as supported by [@murphyPhotoinactivationPhotosystemII2017] who found a lower cost of growth, due to decreased photoinactivation of PSII under red, compared to blue wavebands.

-### Discussion from Mireille' Thesis General Discussion section {.unnumbered}

-@flombaumPresentFutureGlobal2013 modeled a 29% increase of net cell abundance of *Prochlorococcus* by the end of this century and predicts that there will be poleward latitudinal shifts of at least 10° in marine phytoplankton habitats.
-Consequently, *P. marinus* will encounter new combinations of photoperiod, seasonal patterns, and altered spectral regimes as they move towards the poles, where solar incidence angles are lower and photoperiod seasonality is more pronounced [@bartonAnthropogenicClimateChange2016].
-The predicted poleward shifts of  *P. marinus* niches and the estimated increase in their cell abundances was modeled using climate model projections of sea surface temperatures and greenhouse gases equivalent to 650 ppm CO~2~ for the end of this century [@flombaumPresentFutureGlobal2013].
-While these models suggest that *P. marinus* could hypothetically expand into poleward regions by the end of this century, it remains uncertain whether *P. marinus* can actually tolerate the longer, and shorter, day lengths of temperate region seasons.
-To our knowledge, no other study has as yet addressed *P. marinus* growth responses in relation to a wide range of photoperiods.

-The lack of photoperiod growth studies is not surprising, given that higher cell abundances of *P. marinus* are currently  concentrated between 30°N and 30°S. At 30°N, the photoperiod seasonality ranges from 12 to 14 hours at the ocean surface between the winter and summer solstices, while it remains consistently 12 hours throughout the year at the equator.
+The lack of photoperiod growth studies for *P. marinus* is not surprising, given that higher cell abundances of *P. marinus* are currently  concentrated between 30°N and 30°S. At 30°N, the photoperiod seasonality ranges from 12 to 14 hours at the ocean surface between the winter and summer solstices, while it remains consistently 12 hours throughout the year at the equator.
 Therefore, growth response studies to date have generally been conducted under either a 12 or 14 hour (h) photoperiod.
 However, the photoperiod at the ocean surface is not fully representative of the photoperiod underwater, as solar radiation is reflected off the surface when the solar incident angle is less than 20°.
 This discrepancy between the duration of daylight hours above water and the effective duration of light exposure underwater is often overlooked in the experimental design of *P. marinus* growth studies, even when considering photoperiod.

 Current niches of *P. marinus* span across vertical ocean water columns [@chisholmNovelFreelivingProchlorophyte1988; @veldhuisVerticalDistributionPigment1990; @partenskyProchlorococcusMarinePhotosynthetic1999] and extend into regions with varying dissolved oxygen concentrations